 Course Cancellation Policy

-The College reserves the right to cancel any courses at any time.
-If the College cancels a course, students will be notified promptly and be given an opportunity to enroll in another course, if possible.
+The College reserves the right to cancel any course at any time.
+If the College cancels a course, students will be notified promptly and be given an opportunity to enroll in another course.

 Repeat Course Policy